ksreyr/AdministrationWildfly/readme.md

 # WebApplication for generall Administration
+## Content